-1. Strengthen the management team by adding highly qualified professionals with deep domain experience and diverse backgrounds; 2.
-Reduce expenses and increase efficiency by embracing technology, including converting to a new policy management system, retiring multiple legacy systems and starting up a new claims system, among other technology initiatives; 3.
-Develop and implement a new, more highly segmented product suite (Kingstone Select) which better matches rate to risk using advanced analytics and an abundance of data; and 4.
-Better manage our catastrophe exposure in order to reduce loss cost and the growth rate of our probable maximum loss ("PML") in order to mitigate the impact of the then emerging "hard market" in catastrophe reinsurance.
+1. Strengthened the management team by adding highly qualified professionals with deep domain experience and diverse backgrounds; 2.
+Reduced expenses and increased efficiency by embracing technology, including converting to a new policy management system, retiring multiple legacy systems and starting up a new claims system, among other technology initiatives; 3.
+Developed and implemented a new, more highly segmented product suite (Kingstone Select) which better matches rate to risk using advanced analytics and an abundance of data; and 4.
+Better managed our catastrophe exposure in order to reduce loss cost and the growth rate of our probable maximum loss ("PML") in order to mitigate the impact of the then emerging "hard market" in catastrophe reinsurance.